llm-bible/llm-bible.github.io/_publications/xu2023small.markdown

 bibkey: xu2023small
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.08848"}
-tags: ['Model Architecture', 'GPT', 'Interpretability and Explainability', 'Prompting', 'In-Context Learning']
+tags: ['GPT', 'Interpretability and Explainability', 'Model Architecture', 'Prompting', 'In-Context Learning']
 ---
 Large language models (LLMs) such as GPT-3 and GPT-4 are powerful but their weights are often publicly unavailable and their immense sizes make the models